germangrp/Machine-learning-for-big-data-management/README.md

 Machine learning codes for educational purpose; these codes might be helpful for those who are starting in the beautiful field of Data science.

-Big data: Big data refers to data sets so large and complex that traditional data management and analysis tools are not adequate to handle them.
+Big data: Big data refers to data sets so large and complex that traditional data management and analysis tools are not adequate to handle them.\

-Big data characteristics (5Vs):
+Big data characteristics (5Vs):\
+-Velocity: